Beyond Discreteness: Sample Complexity Analysis of Straight-Through Estimator for 1-bit Quantization: Proof Ideas

+We first outline the proof of Theorem~\ref{thm:Informal_ergodic_informal_nonasymp} and then give the representative constant-step-size argument in detail.
+This inclusion is meant to make the occupation-time mechanism explicit; the extension to general step sizes and nonzero initialization is deferred to Appendix~\ref{sec:general_decaying_step_size_analysis_final_corrected_appendix}.

-\paragraph{Drift dominates the perturbation when $N$ is large.} An important observation is that since $\w^t = \mathcal{Q}(\x^t)$, it holds that $\mathrm{sign}(w_j^t) = \mathrm{sign}(x_j^t)$, $\forall \; j\in[m]$.
+\paragraph{Drift dominates the perturbation when $N$ is large.} An important observation is that since $\w^t = \mathcal{Q}(\x^t)$, it holds that $\mathrm{sign}(w_j^t) = \mathrm{sign}(x_j^t)$, $\forall \; j\in[n]$.
 Whenever $\mathrm{sign}(w_j^{t-1}) = \mathrm{sign}(x_j^{t-1})\neq \mathrm{sign}(w_j^*)$, the drift term actively steers the dynamics of $\{x_j^t\}$ towards the desired sign, $\mathrm{sign}(w_j^*)$.
 Note that each component of the drift term has the scale of $O(1/\sqrt{n})$.
 This drift term dominates the perturbation term when the perturbation-to-drift strength ratio, denoted by $\rho = O(n/\sqrt{N})$, is sufficiently small.
 Crucially, $\rho$ is governed by the concentration bound in Theorem~\ref{thm:RAIC} and scales inversely with $\sqrt{N}$, ensuring that the drift prevails over the perturbation when the sample size~$N$ is large enough.

 \paragraph{Occupation time analysis.} Moreover, when the perturbation-to-drift strength ratio $\rho$ is sufficiently small, each coordinate $x_j^t$ exhibits a pattern of brief excursions into the incorrect sign region, followed by longer phases in the sign region of $w_j^*$.
 Crucially, both $w_j^t$ and $x_j^t$ spend proportionally more time in the correct sign region, which approximately a factor of $1/\rho$ longer than in the incorrect one.
 As a result, the average of $w_j^t$ over time $t$ converges to $w_j^*$, up to an error of $O(\rho/\sqrt{n}) = O(\sqrt{n/N})$.
-Therefore, $\|\overline{\w}^T - \w^*\|_\infty$ also has an error floor of $O(\sqrt{n/N})$, which concludes the proof of Theorem \ref{thm:Informal ergodic_informal_nonasymp}.
+Therefore, $\|\overline{\w}^T - \w^*\|_\infty$ also has an error floor of $O(\sqrt{n/N})$.
+This is the mechanism formalized next in the constant-step-size setting and extended to the general step-size case in Appendix~\ref{sec:general_decaying_step_size_analysis_final_corrected_appendix}.

+We now make the above mechanism precise in the representative constant-step-size setting.
+The purpose of including this argument here is to show the core idea behind the ergodic analysis: the concentration theorem converts the STE-gradient dynamics into a deterministic drift system with a uniformly bounded perturbation; once the drift is stronger than the perturbation, incorrect-sign excursions become both short and infrequent.
+The full general-step-size result is obtained later in Appendix~\ref{sec:general_decaying_step_size_analysis_final_corrected_appendix} by extending this same occupation-time argument beyond constant step sizes and zero initialization.